Rsemane/Vmware-Workstation-Pro-On-AzureVM/readme.md

 # 📦 [Deployment Guide](Deployment.md)
 The main issue arises when installing VMware Workstation Pro and attempting to launch a virtual machine.
 The following error appears: "VMware Workstation and Hyper-V are not compatible.
 Remove the Hyper-V role from the system before running VMware Workstation."
-However, the Hyper-V role is not installed on the system, which makes the error misleading and troubleshooting more complex.

 # [Resources](Resources.md)